Dear Parents and Carers,

-Children are allowed to walk home from school by themselves if you have completed the online permission form (Please ask your class teacher if you need a link to this)
+Children are allowed to walk home from school by themselves if you have completed the online permission form on our school website and they have received the walking home pass.

-Children should wear their school uniform four days a week and an outdoor PE kit on a Wednesday.
+Children should wear their school uniform for four days a week and PE kit on their class PE day.
 Children can still wear their own clothes on their birthday.

 Bags, Stationary and Water Bottles:

-Your child does not need to bring in a bag or stationary.
-They can bring in their book bag or a plastic wallet for reading and home learning books.
+Your child may bring in a bag that can be stored on their personal peg in the cloakroom.
 Your child will receive a school water bottle.
 This should then be taken home, washed and returned to school each day filled up with water.

 Water bottles can be re-filled with drinking water in the classroom during the day.

 If your child has a packed lunch, they can bring it in a lunch box or in a plastic bag.
 We do recommend keeping ice packs with the lunch to keep it cool and fresh.
-The children will be eating in the hall with their year group.
+The children will be eating in the hall, or if the weather permits, outside.

 If your child is having a hot dinner at school this must be booked in advance.
 Mrs Buck will not be able to book meals on behalf of parents anymore due to Data Protection, therefore you must book your child's meal.
 If you do not book a meal, then you will need to provide one and bring it into school.

-We encourage the children to bring in a healthy snack for break time.
+We encourage the children to bring in a piece of fruit or vegetable for break time.
+No other snacks are allowed.
 This needs to be brought separately to their lunch.
-Please remember this needs to be a healthy snack like fruit or a cereal bar, no crisps, chocolate or cake are allowed.

 In Year 6, home learning expectations are as follows:

-- Reading (3-4x a week minimum) - this is to be recorded in their reading diary)
+- Reading (4 x a week minimum) - this is to be recorded in their reading diary

-- Spellings will be sent home and tested on the day relevant to your class below.
-They should practise these 3-4x a week in some way (please see more information below)
+- Spellings will be sent home and tested on the day relevant to your class.
+They should practise these 4 x a week in their L.C.W.C book (please see more information below)

 - Now that the children are in Year 6 they will be encouraged to take ownership of their own home learning.
 We will monitor this weekly and children who persistently are not completing it will be asked to complete it in their own time to ensure they do not fall behind or miss out academically.

-This year, we will be using Spelling Shed to support spelling learning at Southfields.
+This year, we will continue to use Spelling Shed to support spelling learning at Southfields.
 Each child will receive a log in for this online resource where they can practise the spellings online in game type formats.
-The children will still receive a purple book with a hard copy of their spellings in for them to handwrite them, use them in sentences or any other strategy from the spelling menu that they may find useful.
+The children will still receive a purple book (L.CW.C book) with a hard copy of their spellings in for them to handwrite them, use them in sentences or any other strategy from the spelling menu that they may find useful.

-Your child will have access to the following sites: Bug Club (on Active Learn), Spelling Shed, Times Table Rockstars, Purple Mash, IXL and Expresso.
+Your child will have access to the following sites: Spelling Shed, Times Table Rockstars, Purple Mash, IXL and Espresso.
 We recommend that your child uses their membership given by the school to the best of their advantage by thoroughly exploring these websites at home.
 These are amazing and can really help to support and enhance home learning.
-The children will keep their logins and passwords for online resources throughout their time at Southfields so should have these already.
-However, if you need these again, please ask your child's class teacher who can help with these.
+The children will keep their logins and passwords for online resources throughout their time at Southfields so should have these already and they will be stuck into the front of their reading log.